Convex-Dev/design/docs/cad/016_peerstake/README.md

 ## Changing Delegated Stake

-Changing delegated stake on any peer can be done with teh `set-stake` command:
+Changing delegated stake on any peer can be done with the `set-stake` command:

 ```clojure
 ;; note: stake is denominated in coppers